dannagle/PacketSender/README.md

 * The available encodings are:
   * Mixed ASCII -- The standard Packet Sender way of encoding ASCII along with non-printable characters
   * HEX -- Packet Sender's normal HEX encoding
-  * [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC) -- An encoding used mostly by IBM mainframes.
+  * [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC) (deprecated) -- An encoding used mostly by IBM mainframes.
 The input field is normal Mixed ASCII and is translated when performing the comparison and sending.

 ### Macros
 Packet Sender supports these macros when sending responses: